ogeesan/Arms-In-and-Out-of-Australia/report.typ

 // The military expenditure dataset was used to build @sipriMilitaryExpenditureDatabase the database.
 // However, SIPRI limits the reproduction of this dataset to a maximum of 10% and so it cannot be included with this repository.
+== Government statistics
+The Australian Government's arms trade, and indeed military dealings, has been called some of the most secretive in the world. // TODO: citation
+For example, Australian export has long
+Indeed, Freedom of Information (FOI) requests are one of the primary methods in which real detailed information regarding Australian arms exports have been obtained.
+The existing mechanisms are not so useful.

+This section examines all of the sources of Government data on arms trade.

+=== Defence Export Controls
+The Defence Export Controls (DEC) is a Defence body that issues permits for Australian arms exports.
+The list of items under control are described in the Defence and Strategic Goods List (DSGL).
+The DSGL includes items like body armour and bombs, but also the software and technology associated with any item in the list.
+Additionally, dual-use goods, which are items with both commercial and military application such as electronics and avionics, are included on the DSGL.
+Ultimately, discretion is with the Defence Minister to determine if an export is in breach of Australia treaty obligations.
+#footnote[
+  Fun fact, technically there is no limit to the Defence Minister's power here.
+  Because the DSGL cannot be exhaustive, the Defence Minister has the ability to determine that #emph[any] export is an arms export and therefore prevent it. // TODO: source?
+]

+With warhawks defining the Department of Defence's reporting as "nonsensical" @hellyerDefenceMurkyExport2025.

+It is important to note that DEC's primary data relates to the application for export permits made by companies, not the exports themselves.
+In other words, the data is more about the paperwork being filed for requests to be able to export to DEC rather than actual sales.
+However, DEC data may serve as a useful measure of trade activity within the Australian arms export world.

+The 2024 figure of \$100 billion is unlikely to mean that literally \$100 billion worth of exports were made.

+In 2025 DEC began releasing more detailed geographical information about export location.
+DEC data stated exports according to continent, which is largely useless.

+=== The Australian Bureau of Statistics
+The Australian Bureau of Statistics (ABS) maintains datasets on trade exports @absTradeStatistics2025, including arms and ammunition.

+=== Department of Foreign Affairs and Trade
+The Department of Foreign Affairs and Trade (DFAT) is responsible for developing Australian's international interests, including foreign policy and international trade.
+The arms trade is tied to Australia's "security" interests.

+It has been noted by a few places that the Department of Foreign Affairs and Trade (DFAT) have defence numbers that differ to the ABS.

+This has been interpreted by various organisations as the result of failures for transparency.
+While it is absolutely true that Australia's arms trade lacks transparency, I have found that this is not the reason DFAT and ABS numbers differ.

+Parallel to this, the Department of Foreign Affairs and Trade (DFAT) maintains its own trade data of arms and ammunition (#ref(<fig-economic-statistics>)a).

+#figure(
+  image("images/abs_dfat_comparison.png"),
+  caption: [
+    Export values
+    #pl[a] Export statistics from the ABS and DFAT.
+    DFAT values are derived from ABS values, but have "minor" adjustments and are recategorised.
+    Orange, difference between ABS and DFAT data.
+    #pl[b] The difference between DFAT and ABS values are explained by exclusion of Armoured Fighting Vehicles (AFVs) from DFAT's figures.
+    Orange bars, ABS - DFAT values also reflected in a.
+    #pl[c] Remaining difference between DFAT figures after ATVs are added.
+    #figsource[ABS and DFAT]
+  ],
+)<fig-economic-statistics>

+==== The differences in DFAT and ABS statistics explained Many analysts have noted that DFAT and ABS have different values for their arms export figures, and interpreted this as a lack of transparency.
+I have identified the origin of this apparent discrepancy.

+DFAT's arms exports values are consistently lower than compared to ABS figures.
+I have found that this is because ABS categorises exports according to Standard International Trade Classification (SITC) while DFAT uses the Australian Harmonised Export Commodity Classification (AHECC).
+The key difference is that armoured fighting vehicles are included in the SITC's arms and weapons category (891) while AHECC's arms and weapons category (93) does not include vehicles (87).
+The proof is found when DFAT's arms and weapons values are added to the vehicles values, as they are very close matches for the ABS values (#ref(<fig-economic-statistics>)b).
+Between 2007 and 2024 DFAT and ABS values differ by a total of \$707 million, and across the same time AFVs totalled \$713 million.

+After accounting for AFVs, ABS and DFAT values can still differ by up to \$2 million (#ref(<fig-economic-statistics>)c).

+These millions may be the  result of other (smaller) differences in categorisation, as well as corrections (including changing inaccurately coded materials) that DFAT makes to the data derived from ABS.
+This may be because AHECC has other differences to SITC.
+Ultimately, because DFAT's data is derived from ABS data there is no (data-related) reason to suppose that analysing DFAT data will provide additional insights.
+The fact that after adding AFVs into DFAT's arms and ammuntion values there are sometimes millions leftover suggests that DFAT's data is more than just ABS' with AFV subtracted and minor corrections, but other categories at play.
+It is for this reason that further analysis of export data utilises only ABS data.
+However, it is important to note that neither AHECC nor SITC categories include servicing, which forms a large bulk of Australia's arms export industry.

+However, I will maintain the dataset because it may be a useful

+=== The Defence Industry Account
+A relatively new source of data on the arms industry in Australia is ABS's Australian Defence Industry Account (ADIA), which uses invoices from a supplier of a goods or service to the Department of Defence @absDefenceIndustryAccount2024.
+Therefore, this data does not include overseas expenses.